nikyarora/berkeley-tech-clubs/_clubs/mlab.md

 - *[Fall 2020]* Semantic Convolutions—we set out to improve the interpretability of convolutional networks, hoping to go beyond the traditional intuition of CNNs being just stacked progressively refining feature detector layers since it is quite brittle in practice.
 We ended with Capsule Networks as our primary research direction and iterated upon a Google Brain paper to try and make Capsule nets competitive with plain CNNs
 *Repo at:* [https://github.com/mlberkeley/scae-pytorch](https://github.com/mlberkeley/scae-pytorch)hh
 *Presentation video at:* [https://youtu.be/WxVq0wJKh8o?t=1055](https://youtu.be/WxVq0wJKh8o?t=1055)55

 - *[Spring 2020]* Self-supervised EEG—EEG brain signals measure the brain’s electrical activity, but applications of deep learning have been limited due to the expensive manual process of labeling sequences.
 We created an open source implementation of self-supervised techniques to develop latent representations instead!
 These can be used for downstream classification tasks with limited supervision
 *Docs at:* [https://tinyurl.com/berkeleyml-proj-eeg](https://tinyurl.com/berkeleyml-proj-eeg)gg

 ## Education Initiatives

+Education has long been at the heart of what we do in ML@B. We want to educate the masses, and that only happens when we dream big.
+You'll see that many of our initiatives below reflect that mentality.

 - DeCals—a major part of our external education efforts, we offer these member-led courses to the wider Berkeley community.
 Topics of past classes include: Machine Learning in Healthcare, Self-Driving Cars, and Ethics in AI
 - EdX—a new initiative this semester, we are working with BerkeleyX to publish a sponsored and certified Massively Open Online Course to the EdX platform